ACI Clinical Innovation Program

 - Home Oxygen Discharge: a case study in innovation PDF, 936.41 KB

-This document outlines a case study, the HOD program of Northern Sydney Local Health District, which was designed to improve access to, and use of, short-term oxygen therapy for patients discharged from hospitals within the district.
+This document outlines the successful implementation of processes in the Northern Sydney LHD, which have improved the access and use of short term oxygen therapy for patients discharged from hospitals within the district.

 The Implementation Guide has been developed to support the translation of a model into an effective and sustainable new way of working.
 It aims to guide the reader in a step-wise fashion, through the three phases of Implementation and the various steps involved.